ThisTestUser/Docs/AntiCheats.md

 Since MCLeaksV2 is out and I think I pretty much have unlimited alts (and I intergrated this into my own client), this is some notes about Hypixel's Anti-Cheat.

 1. NPC-Based (at least mostly) - I got banned after a random entity with armor and visible just teleported to me.
+(This also means) that no public clients bypass WatchDog now, because no one has managed to filter the entities.

 ### Types of Hacked Clients
 **Public Clients** - Clients that have been around for a looong time.
 Perfect to use on NCP and vanilla servers,